-- Pursue grant funding in support of violence reduction and gang intervention - Advocate for funding for early diversion and deflection programs - Advocate for funding programs designed to outreach to at-risk youth for education and training
+- Advocate for emergency radio infrastructure replacement. - Pursue grant funding in support of violence reduction and gang intervention - Advocate for funding for early diversion and deflection programs - Advocate for funding programs designed to outreach to at-risk youth for education and training

 Action: Advocate for equitable processes and equitable sharing of resources related to new State funding sources or State Bond issuances.
-Advocate for equity in allocating new funding for transportation, floodplain management, affordable housing, homelessness and public park infrastructure.
+Advocate for equity in allocating new funding for transportation, water resources, floodplain management, critical utilities, affordable housing, homelessness, and public park infrastructure.